 by

-he development in those areas.
+the development in those areas.

 The rest of Reston

-shouldnt have to foot the bill for the park infrastructure that the transit areas will need.
+shouldn’t have to foot the bill for the park infrastructure that the transit areas will need.

 Another